AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 If the cli glitches, you can determine the success of stack creation by proceeding to step 6.

-## Step 5:
+## Step 5: Create HTTP-to-HTTPS redirector.

-Create HTTP-to-HTTPS redirecter.
+TODO: Figure out how to do this.

 ## Step 5: Create Target Groups

-TODO: Rewrite to
+TODO: Rewrite to only use HTTPS target groups.

 In order for your load balancer to correctly target all three services with both HTTP and HTTPS, it will require a number of target groups.
 These are created in the [Target Group Console](